-The inherent problem with portraying the Egyptian royal family on the screen involves the ancient practice of marrying close relations in order to keep the royal bloodlines pure.
-Since they considered themselves gods incarnate, Egyptian kings and queens could only mate with other gods — and who better to mate with than your own kin?
+The inherent problem with portraying the Egyptian royal family on the screen involves the ancient practice of marrying close relations to one another in order to keep the royal bloodlines pure.
+Since they considered themselves to be gods incarnate, Egyptian kings and queens could only mate with other gods — and who better to mate with than your own kin?
 It was generally accepted that brother would mate with sister, and vice versa.

 During the Passover Seder, the Hebrews huddle together to keep Death from delivering its fatal blow.
-With this, the Moses family has extended itself beyond the normally accepted boundaries to include his Egyptian stepmother Bithia, her Ethiopian slave retainers, and several Hebrew worshipers (i.e., Elisheba, Hur Ben Caleb, Mered, and Eleazar among them), who share the prophet’s vision for a better tomorrow.
+With this, the Moses family has extended itself beyond the normally accepted boundaries to include his Egyptian stepmother Bithia (Nina Foch), her Ethiopian slave retainers, and several Hebrew worshipers (i.e., Elisheba, Hur Ben Caleb, Mered, and Eleazar among them), who share the prophet’s vision for a better tomorrow.

-Upon discovering his Jewish heritage, and after having lived and suffered with his people to learn the true nature of his ethnicity, Moses is banished to the desert for having killed the bullying Baka, the Egyptian mentioned in the Old Testament, who whipped poor Joshua into bloody submission after disrupting his liaison with Lilia.
+Upon discovering his Jewish heritage, and after having lived and suffered with his people to learn the true nature of his ethnicity, Moses is banished to the desert for having killed the bullying Baka (Vincent Price), the Egyptian mentioned in the Old Testament account, who whipped poor Joshua into bloody submission after disrupting his liaison with Lilia.
 “I once killed so that he might live,” claims Moses.

-The closely intertwined lives of these various characters, as established by the film’s imaginative screenwriters, are what keep this extended Moses family together through the many trials and tribulations placed in their path.
-This is strongly contrasted with the visible disintegration of the royal family, commencing with Sethi’s drawn out death scene, the deterioration of Rameses’ marriage to Nefretiri, her grasping at an unattainable “lost love” for prophet Moses, and the final demise of her only son and future heir to the throne.
+The closely intertwined lives of these various characters, as established by the film’s imaginative screenwriters, are what kept this extended Moses family together through the many trials and tribulations placed in their path.
+This is strongly contrasted with the visible disintegration of the royal family, commencing with Sethi’s drawn-out death scene, the deterioration of Rameses’ marriage of convenience to Nefretiri, her grasping at an unattainable “lost love” for prophet Moses, and the final demise of her only son and future heir to the throne.

 Old Age Slowly Creeping